-K-DRAMA REVIEW: “Hospital Playlist” Encapsulates The Meaning Of Friendship Forged By Time & Love
+K-DRAMA REVIEW: “Hospital Playlist” Hums The Meaning Of Friendship Forged By Time and Love

 Adding to the bucket of gem dramas Director Shin Won Ho and writer Lee Woo Jung have, Hospital Playlist is a serene treat perfect for career people needing to unwind.